stfc/cloud-docker-images/cloud-chatops/INSTALL.md

 ### Deployment Configuration:

-Two files required for the deployment of this application: `config.yml` and `secrets.yml`.<br>
+Two files required for the deployment of this app: `config.yml` and `secrets.yml`.<br>

 #### Config:
-The application configuration is stored in `config.yml`.
+The app configuration is stored in `config.yml`.
 This includes information such as username mapping and repositories to check.<br>
 Slack Channel and Member IDs can be found in Slack by:<br>
 - Right-clicking the member / channel
 - View member / channel details
 - Near the bottom of the About tab there will be an ID with copy button

 The `config.yml` should look like the below.
-There is a template without the comments [here](./template_config.yml):
+There's a template without the comments [here](./template_config.yml):
 ```yaml
 ---
 users: